Interview with Taryn Strong

 Taryn on Co-dependency

-Liv: In your post in After Party Magazine you talked of co-dependency being a common theme for children of addicts, how so?
+Liv: In your post in After Party Magazine you talked of co-dependency being a common theme for children of people with substance use disorder, how so?

 In my case, at a very early age I took on the role of having to take care of other family members.
 I think this is a common theme because children are so intuitive and sensitive and feel or see their loved one struggling and not taking care of themselves!
 It’s a heavy burden for a young child to carry!